Showing posts with label Servant. Show all posts

 Servant of Yahweh

-Jesus of Nazareth fulfilled the role of the ‘Suffering Servant’ described in the Book of Isaiah.
-Unlike Adam, he did not attempt to grasp the “likeness of God.”
-Instead, he humbled himself and submitted to a shameful death on the Roman cross.
-For this reason, God highly exalted him and made him “Lord” and Sovereign over all things.
-His exaltation did not precede his death – His enthronement followed it, and he died utterly alone.
+Jesus fulfilled the role of the ‘Suffering Servant’ described in the Book of Isaiah.
+Unlike Adam, he did not attempt to grasp the “likeness of God,” but he humbled himself and submitted to a shameful death on the Roman cross.
+Therefore, God exalted him and made him “Lord” over all things.
+His exaltation did not precede his death; his enthronement followed it, and he died utterly alone.

 Friday, January 26, 2024